akitomoya616/CSCI5253-Project/README.md

 To add more logs in any program, please reference [log's README](logs/README.md) and check its current application approach in [worker.py](worker/worker.py).

 ## Deployment
 All the necessary deployment command has been written in [deploy-all script for GKE](deploy-all.sh) and [deploy-all script for local environment](deploy-local-dev.sh).
+You can also use [this deployment deletion script](delete-all.sh) to delete all the deployment at once.
 To run it on GKE, please type `chmod 777 deploy-all.sh` in the terminal first in order to allow Google Cloud accept script and then run `./deploy-all.sh` in the root directory.